israeldvd/amounts-monitor/notes/S09_Side_effects,_reducers,_context_API.md

     2. use the _default export_ to use the context value.

 Doing that **reduces the code load** from where it would and changes the **central place of management** from the `App.js` (or wherever it would be) to a dedicated context file.

+## 1.8.
+React Context Limitations

+Note that

+-   _React Context is **NOT** optimized for **high frequency changes**_
+    -   many changes are done every minute (or seconds), so avoid using it in those situations (Redux is a waay to work around it, though)
+-   _React Context should not **replace** all component communications and props_
+    -   they are still very import, as noted in the [previous section](#17-using-a-custom-context-provider-component)
+    -   short "prop chain" is not a big problem

 ##